dstrub18/visqol-rs/README.md

 - You will need the [rust toolchain](https://rustup.rs/).
 - A minimum supported Rust version(MSRV) is underway!
 Submit an issue in case things don't work for you :)
 - So far, the executable builds successfully on macOS 10.15 and WSL2 Ubuntu.
-- There is a known issue when compiling on Windows using MSVC.
-A fix is underway!

 # Example
 ```rust